MattDeDuck/TheLegendOfBumbo/TrinketHelper/Readme.md

 ## Simple Guide

 If you have 1-4 trinkets then press the respective number on the top of your keyboard.
 Doing so will display the trinket name and description for that slot.
 So if you press `2` then it will display the name of the trinket in the second slot as well as its description.

+## Notes

+- Does not currently support numberpad inputs (due to me working on a laptop)

 ## Images